SUSAN R. GREENE, Ph.D.

 2000-2010

-AN FRANCISCO ART INSTITUTE (SFAI), Center for Individual Learning (CIL) – Director, Trainer, Psychologist, Administrator.
+SAN FRANCISCO ART INSTITUTE (SFAI), Center for Individual Learning (CIL) – Director, Trainer, Psychologist, Administrator.
 Provide psychological consultation, psychodynamic, brief therapy and case management for SFAI students with academic and learning disability issues.
 Developed programs and infrastructure for Learning Center from inception.
 Conducted outreach and education to school body, tripling the number of students who make use of individual tutoring.

 2001-2004